muyjohno/HollowKnight.RandomizerMod/README.md

 - Extra Platforms: platforms in various places that prevent softlocks.
 For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
 - 1.2.2.1 Levers: Restores the larger hitboxes of levers from past patches, allowing them to sometimes be hit from the other side.
 Note that not all levers were fixable.
 Lever skips are never required in logic.
 - Jiji Hints: trade a rancid egg for information on which areas contain which items.
 Hints are given for progression items, in the order that they were intended to be collected.
 Already obtained items are skipped.
-- Note for past versions: Quirrel hints and item depth hints have been disabled indefinitely.

 ## Randomization

 These settings control which items are randomized.
-The first four settings are always on.
 - Dreamers: Lurien, Monomon, Herrah, and World Sense.
 World Sense is the Black Egg Temple pickup to view your completion percentage
 - Skills: all spells, nail arts, and movement abilities, excluding the Awoken Dream Nail, which is never randomized
 - Charms